 Only certain types of wood are suitable for burning and the wood must be dry.
 This means it should have a moisture content of less than 20%.
 It’s very difficult to tell how dry a piece of wood is, so you could either invest in a moisture meter or ensure your wood is ready to burn by purchasing it from a bona fide supplier.

-If you’re considering investing in a new woodburning stove in your home, take heed of these top tips:
+If you’re considering investing in a new woodburning stove in your home, these top tips should help: